autometrics-dev/autometrics-shared/specs/autometrics_v1.0.0.md

 ## Labels

 The following is a list of labels and their intended use.
-See the [metrics](#metrics) section for which labels are valid on each metric.

 ### `autometrics.version`

+> Used with metrics: `build_info`

 The version of the specification that the library targets.
 This version MUST contain the full version without the `v` prefix.